 It’s here, on the Riviera, that the past envelops them and Evie attempts to unravel the official story of a famous novelist.
 If she succeeds, a murder from a lifetime ago may be solved.

-I wasn’t disappointed!
+So, I said I was excited about this one, and I wasn’t disappointed!
 Manning creates a beautiful story across 80 years of love and loss and friendship and strength, which is gripping from the very first scene.
 I have to admit that I had a bit of an inkling of where parts of the story were headed as I read, but this didn’t make the journey of reading it any less enjoyable.

 Almost immediately on ‘meeting’ them in the book I felt invested in the stories of all three main female protagonists in this one – modern day Evie as well as Margot and Josephine in the 1940s.
 I think this connection as well as the way the story unfolds back and forth across time – and the way we are discovering more about Margot at the same time as Evie does, made this one a compelling read.
 I really found it hard to put down because i needed to know what was going to happen to the women next.